davidssev/TapSpring/README.md

 TapSpring
 =========

-Tap an icon to respring
+Tap an icon to respring.

+Get in in the RCRepo: http://rcrepo.com

 Licensed under MIT License.